WillDelano/Titanic2.0/README.md

 returns results from the backend to the frontend.
 Typically one per event, but if there is lots of overlap in events, they can share a controller.

+**Use Comments Sparingly** - Inline comments should be used sparingly, focusing on the most critical or complex parts of the code.
+Focus on clean, readable code that doesn't require excessive commenting.

-Low Coupling - Measure of how strongly one element is connected to, and has knowledge of, or relies upon other elements.
+**Low Coupling** - Measure of how strongly one element is connected to, and has knowledge of, or relies upon other elements.

-High Cohesion - Measure of how strongly related and focused the responsibilities of an element are.
+**High Cohesion** - Measure of how strongly related and focused the responsibilities of an element are.

-Law of Demeter - If two classes have no other reason to be directly aware of each other or otherwise coupled, then the two classes should not directly interact.
+**Law of Demeter** - If two classes have no other reason to be directly aware of each other or otherwise coupled, then the two classes should not directly interact.

 # Javadoc:
 ### Creating/updating documentation
 Javadoc allows you to turn comments into a searchable html site with all our classes and functions.
-To create the documentation, copy the path of the documentation folder in our project and make sure all your comments are correctly formated as shown below.
-In your console, navigate to the file you want documentation for and type `javadoc -d /path/to/output/directory java`.
+To create the documentation, copy the path of the documentation folder in our project (you can use just the name if you're in the folder that contains it) and make sure all your comments are correctly formated as shown below.
+In your console, navigate to the file you want documentation for and type `javadoc -d /path/to/output/directory *.java`.
 You have a couple options for that last parameter, but it's recommended you update documentation for all our files (everything in the java) folder instead of just individual ones, in order to prevent you from missing anything.

+*Here is an example on my mac using a file path for the source .java's:*
+`javadoc -d documentation java/com/core/*.java`

 ### Viewing documentation
 To view the documentation for the project, navigate to the documentation folder